Modeling Scintillation Photon Transport and Reconstruction Algorithms for the Time-of-Flight Detector in the T2K Neutrino Experiment: Comparison with data

+where for plastic scintillators, the parameters are $X_0 = 0.46$, $X_1 = 4.6$, $C = 6.9$ and $D = 0.0082$.
 The Bethe-Bloch ionisation value is normalised to obtain the typical $2$~MeV/cm~\cite{PDG2022} at the minimum of the ionisation.

-The fluctuation of the dE/dx in a 1~cm plastic (straggling) is described with a Landau distribution with mean energy deposition value provided by the Bethe-Bloch formula and a sigma equal to 20\% of this value.
+We describe the fluctuation of the dE/dx in a 1~cm plastic (straggling) with a Landau distribution with mean energy deposition value provided by the Bethe-Bloch formula and a sigma equal to 20\% of this value \cite{Jones1968}.